 Have you been making these for years and years like me?
 Never did I think to post it here to my recipe site, but just the other day a friend texted me asking how to make them.
 It was then I realized I should take a photo and publish the steps I take to throw these together.

-We eat these for birthday parties, football parties, Christmas parties, church parties, neighborhood parties — the list could go on and on!
-We’ve even had them for breakfast!
+What can I make with pigs in a blanket?
+Honestly, anything!
+We eat these for birthday parties, football parties, Christmas parties, church parties, neighborhood parties -- the list could go on and on!
+We've even had them for breakfast!
 Most recently, we served them at our fantasy football draft get-together with my football cookies.

 Now I'm curious, did you need this recipe or are you an "old hand" at making these?